ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 	.then( ... )
 	.catch( ... );
 ```
-See the table in the demo below with default headers applied to both the first row and the first column.
-Click on either of these and use the column properties {@icon @ckeditor/ckeditor5-table/theme/icons/table-column.svg Table column} or row properties {@icon @ckeditor/ckeditor5-table/theme/icons/table-row.svg Table row} UI button to toggle the header.
+Check the table with default headers applied to both the first row and the first column in the demo below.
+Click on the table and use the column properties {@icon @ckeditor/ckeditor5-table/theme/icons/table-column.svg Table column} or the row properties {@icon @ckeditor/ckeditor5-table/theme/icons/table-row.svg Table row} UI button to toggle the respective headers.

 {@snippet features/table-default-headings}